Sebastianhju/Runeterra-5e/Items/Uncommons.md

 **Charges**: This item has 3 charges and regain all charges at the end of a long rest.

-**Pulverize**: Whenever you hit a melee attack, you can spend a chrage to attempt to knock the target 15 feet up in the air until the end of their turn.
+**Pulverize**: Whenever you hit a melee attack, you can spend a charge to attempt to knock the target 15 feet up in the air until the end of their turn.
 The target must succeed a strength saving throw, dc equals to 8 + twice your proficiency bonus, or is knocked airborne.

 ---